bilalmotiwala/bilalmotiwala/README.md

 <h3>About Me</h3>
 Hey there!
 Bilal Motiwala here.
-I'm the Founder and CTO of PymeDAO.
-Currently working on quite a few interesting projects under the PymeDAO flag (stay tuned).
-I'm from Pakistan and a college dropout.
+I'm currently building Kikx and PymeDAO (stay tuned for more info).
+I'm from Pakistan.

 <h3>What am I best know as?</h3>
 Chief Complications Officer.
 Know how to either make 'em or solve 'em.
 It's one or the other end of this spectrum for me.

-This Github Profile is VERY out of date yet all projects are private so you'll have to make do.
+Most of my work lives PRIVATE so the other projects, well they're quite out of date.

+<h4></h4>
+Aside that, you can reach me at bilal@pyme.id if you want to do so.

+<h4></h4>
-Thanks for reading 💕 via the power of **~~THOR~~** the Internet.
+Thanks for reading and this was brought to you 💕 by the power of **~~THOR~~** the Internet.